oluwadami123/Responsive-Porfolio-Website-with-HTML-CSS/README.md

 # Responsive Portfolio Website

-This website was built using #HTML5 and #CSS3 and a sprinkle of #JavaScript to add some functionality to the website.
+This website was built using *HTML 5 and *CSS 3 and a sprinkle of _JavaScript to add some functionality to the website.